MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 export int width(const Rectangle& r);
 ```

-The file begins with `export module BasicPlane.Figures:Rectangle;` This declares a module partition that is part of the module `BasicPlane.Figures`.
+The file begins with `export module BasicPlane.Figures:Rectangle;`.
+It declares a module partition that's part of the module `BasicPlane.Figures`.
 The `:Rectangle` added to the module name defines it as a partition of the module `BasicPlane.Figures`.
 It can be imported individually into any of the module files that are part of this named module.

-Next, `import :Point;` (note the colon), shows how to import a module partition.
-It makes all the exported types, functions, and templates in the module partition visible to the module.
-You don't have to specify the module name because the compiler knows that this file belongs to the `BasicPlane.Figures` module.
-It knows this because of the `export module BasicPlane.Figures:Rectangle;` at the top of the file.
+Next, `import :Point;` shows how to import a module partition.
+The `import` statement makes all the exported types, functions, and templates in the module partition visible to the module.
+You don't have to specify the module name.
+The compiler knows that this file belongs to the `BasicPlane.Figures` module because of the `export module BasicPlane.Figures:Rectangle;` at the top of the file.

-Then we export the definition of `Rectangle` and the declarations of some functions that return various properties of the rectangle.
+Next, the code exports the definition of `struct Rectangle` and declarations for some functions that return various properties of the rectangle.
 The `export` keyword indicates whether to make what it precedes visible to consumers of the module.
 It's used to make the functions `area`, `height`, and `width` visible outside of the module.

 All definitions and declarations in a module partition are visible to the importing module unit, whether they have the `export` keyword or not.
 The `export` keyword governs whether the definition, declaration, or typedef will be visible outside of the module when you export the partition in the primary module interface.

-This brings up the general question of how names are made visible to consumers of a module.
-Those ways are:
+Names are made visible to consumers of a module in several ways:

 - Put the keyword `export` in front of each type, function, and so on, that you want to export.
 - If you put `export` in front of a namespace, for example `export namespace N { ... }`, everything defined directly within the braces is exported.
 But if elsewhere in the module you define `namespace N { struct S {...};}`, then `struct S` isn't available to consumers of the module.
-That's because that namespace declaration isn't prefaced by `export`, even though there's another namespace with the same name that is.
+It's not available because that namespace declaration isn't prefaced by `export`, even though there's another namespace with the same name that is.
 - If a type, function, and so on, shouldn't be exported, omit the `export` keyword.
 The type, function, and so on, will be visible to other files that are part of the module, but not to importers of the module.
 - Use `module :private;` to mark the beginning of the private module partition.
 The private module partition is a section of the module where declarations are only visible to that file.
 They aren't visible to files that import this module or to other files that are part of this module.
 Think of it as a section that is static local to the file, and visible only within the file.
 - To make an imported module or module partition visible, use the `export import` keyword combination.
-This is shown in the next section.
+An example is shown in the next section.

 ## Compose the module partitions

 Now that we have the two parts of the API defined, let's bring them together so that files that import this module can access them as a whole.

 All module partitions must be exposed as part of the module definition that they belong to.
-This is done in the primary module interface.
-Open the `BasicPlane.Figures.ixx` file, which defines the primary module interface.
+Partitions are exposed in the primary module interface.
+Open the *`BasicPlane.Figures.ixx`* file, which defines the primary module interface.
 Replace its contents with:

 ```cpp
 export module BasicPlane.Figures; // keywords export module marks this as a primary module interface unit